Free cookie consent management tool by TermsFeed

 Do hydraulic steering units require external power?

-Hydraulic steering units do not require external electrical power to function — instead, they rely on hydraulic power, typically supplied by an engine-driven pump.
+Hydraulic steering units do not require external electrical power.
+They run on hydraulic power, usually supplied by an engine-driven pump.

-• Powered by pressurized hydraulic fluid from a pump.
+• Powered by pressurised hydraulic fluid from a pump.

-• The pump is usually mechanically driven by the vehicle’s engine (via belt, gear, or shaft).
+• The pump is typically mechanically driven by the engine (belt, gear, or shaft drive).

 • These systems are purely hydraulic.

-• The steering unit (orbitrol) directs fluid to steering cylinders based on the rotation of the steering wheel.
+• The orbitrol directs oil to steering cylinders based on steering wheel rotation.

-• Manual fallback: Many designs offer limited manual steering if pump pressure is lost, using built-in mechanical reaction or hand-pump action from the orbitrol.
+• Manual fallback: many designs offer limited steering if pump pressure is lost, using internal “hand pump” action within the steering unit (capability varies by model/system).

 Can hydraulic steering units provide feedback to the steering wheel?

-Hydraulic feedback is the reactive force felt by the operator due to pressure changes in the hydraulic circuit.
-It improves control, handling, and safety — but is not always present, depending on system design.
+Hydraulic feedback is the reactive force felt at the steering wheel due to pressure changes in the circuit.
+Whether you get “steering feel” depends on the steering unit type.

-No Reaction ❌ None Disconnected No (unless geometry forces it)
+No reaction ❌ None Disconnected No (unless geometry provides it)

-Reaction / Load-Reactive ✅ Yes Natural feel Yes (when load acts to center)
+Reaction / load-reactive ✅ Yes More natural feel Yes (when load tends to center)

-• If you want feedback, ask for a “reaction” or “load-reactive” steering unit.
+• If you want feedback, look for a Reaction or Load-Reactive steering unit.

 Which steering unit is right for my machine?